 Here are the words of Father Alexander Schmemann:

-In the Name of the Father, and the Son, and the Holy Spirit, one God.
+In the Name of the Father and the Son and the Holy Spirit.
 Amen.

 Everyone capable of thanksgiving is capable of salvation and eternal joy.